Ritzville farmers harvest crops for neighbor with Stage 4 cancer

 On Sunday, the 1,200-acre Yockey farmland was scattered with 18-wheelers and wheat combines.

-Farmer Steve Meye said they were working to finish three weeks of work in less than a day.
+Farmer Steve Meye said they were working to finish three weeks of work in about six hours.

 “We’ll be able to get it done,” he said.
 “We’ve got a strong team of people out here.”